Skip to main content

 The regulations extend protections and exceptions to family members, acknowledging that their health data constitutes your genetic information.
 An employer may offer an incentive for an employee’s spouse to provide information about their current or past health status as part of a wellness program HRA.

-The same rules of and limited incentives apply.
+The same rules of voluntary participation and limited incentives apply.
 However, the rules are different for children.
 An employer is prohibited from offering any inducement in exchange for the genetic information of an employee’s children.
 Children may participate in wellness programs, but there can be no financial reward tied to the disclosure of their health data or family history.
 This distinction underscores the heightened sensitivity surrounding the genetic information of minors.
 The table below outlines these differing permissions and prohibitions.

 GINA Wellness Program Inducement Rules